 How large is the system?

 It is a 235kW array, with 470 panels.
 Each panel is rated at 500 watts.
-These are large utility grade panels, noticeably different from most residential panels.
-The array covers much of the Library's roof.
+These are large utility grade panels, noticeably larger than most residential panels.
+The array covers 13,000 square feet of the Library's roof.
 It is projected to produce 250,000 kWh annually, enough for twenty five average homes.
 This is one of the largest systems in Central Wisconsin and one of the largest on a public building in the state.
 Despite this, it does not fully meet the Library's annual energy needs and the production does not match use.
 We are open on cloudy days and at night, when production is low or non-existent.
-Alternatively, will overproduce on sunny days and Sundays.
-The Library will both buy from and sell to Water Works & Lighting, providing the community with locally produced green power.
+Alternatively, it will overproduce on sunny days and Sundays.
+The Library will both buy from and sell electricity to Water Works & Lighting, providing the community with locally produced green power.
 The Library is also working diligently to reduce its energy usage and to more closely match consumption with production.

 Can we see the array?

 The panels are not visible from the ground.
 A sample panel is mounted in the Library Commons.
 Panel level donors get a private tour.
 We are planning public tours in conjunction with local events, so watch our calendar.

 How much power is it producing?